Ellimaaac/Audio-Spectrum-Visualizer/README.md

 A desktop **music player with a real-time audio spectrum visualizer**.
 The project focuses on combining audio playback with a clean interface and live visual feedback based on the currently playing sound.

+The spectrum reacts live to the currently playing audio.

 ## Features

 - Play local audio files (WAV, and others depending on backend)